 Fill souvenir mug with coffee at resort so you don’t waste a “snack” at Starbucks: This tip is mostly for coffee-obsessed people like myself.
-I would get up early and fill up my souvenir mug with coffee then fill it again at breakfast.
+I would get up early and fill my souvenir mug with coffee then fill it again at breakfast.
 And by the way, Disney resorts have great coffee.
-As a bit of a coffee snob who requires very strong coffee, I was impressed.
-I carried my mug into the park each day and when I was finished with my coffee, rinsed out and dried the mug in the bathroom, then stuffed it in my backpack.
+As a bit of a coffee snob who requires very strong coffee, I was impressed with the quality of Disney’s coffee.
+I carried my mug into the park each day and when I was finished, rinsed it out and dried the mug in the bathroom, then stuffed it in my backpack.
 Otherwise, you’ll have to spend a hefty price or waste one of your dining plan snacks at Starbucks to obtain your morning coffee.

 Awesome ice: Not much to say here other than I love the ice at Disney.
 It’s like Chick-fil-A ice.
 Just thought you should know.

-Mom and Dad need Disney Gift Cards too: It was suggested that friends and family get the boys Disney gift cards for Christmas and their birthdays (both birthdays are in January), so by the time we left, both of them had $100 worth of gift cards and let me tell you, this was amazing.
-We told them once their money was up, that would be it.
+Parents need Disney Gift Cards too: It was suggested that friends and family get the boys Disney gift cards for Christmas and their birthdays (both birthdays are in January), so by the time we left, both of them had $100 worth of gift cards and let me tell you, this was amazing.
+I told them once their money was up, that would be it.
 No more souvenirs.
-So not only did this eliminate them constantly asking us to buy them stuff, but they really had to think hard about what was important enough to spend money on.
+So not only did this eliminate them constantly asking the adults to buy them stuff, but they really had to think hard about what was important enough to spend money on.
 I decided, however, that I wanted some gift cards of my own.
 There were a few really cute shirts and ears I wanted, but I didn’t want to spend money on them.
 I also felt guilty buying a glass of wine or beer here and there, considering how pricey they were.
-Next time we go, Mommy and Daddy are going to ask for a few gift cards too so we can do a little splurging ourselves.
+Next time we visit Disney, I am going to ask for a few gift cards too.
+That way, mommy can splurge as well.